duken72/duken72.github.io/_posts/2025-01-04-the-princess-and-the-pig.md

 Once upon a time, there was a little pig.
 The little pig was blessed and _**cursed**_ by his own parents: to inherit their powers, but also their shortcomings.
 His parents toiled from sunrise to sunset, working tirelessly to provide him and his sister with food and shelter.
 Yet, the price for their sacrifice was steep.
 The warmth of their presence, the sound of their laughter—these were rare treasures in the little pig's life, locked away by the world.

 The little pig was not alone.
 Many close friends and kind-hearted relatives surrounded him.
 They welcomed him with open arms, played with him, and showered him with care.
 In their presence, the world felt soft and bright.
-As the sun went down, they would return to their own homes, filled with their own warmth and light.
+But as the sun went down, they would return to their own homes, filled with their own warmth and light.
-And the little pig would find himself back at his house—a house that didn't felt like a home.
+The little pig would find himself back at his house—a house that didn't felt like a home.

 At night, as he lay beneath the cold and silent stars, he wondered:
 "What does it take for a house to feel like home?